MarcosAxe/DockerTutorial/README.md

 	docker-compose up --remove-orphans -d

-This will start Docker running the Postgres DB image.
+This will start Docker running the PostgreSQL DB image.

 In order to run the Spring Boot Application, you will need first to compile it, if you didn't yet.
-[See here how to compile](#compiling).
+[See here how to compile](#compile).

 #### Important Note: